alexhunsley/ringing/algebraic-place-notation/algebraic-place-notation.md

 ## Stage info

-Although APN is meant to describe methods in a general multi-stage way, sometimes there are limitations to a method, such as it being even or odd bell only, or only working on certain specific range of stages.
+Although GPN is meant to describe methods in a general multi-stage way, sometimes there are limitations to a method, such as it being even or odd bell only, or only working on certain specific range of stages.

-Such limitations can be put into the APN script; see the following examples:
+Such limitations can be put into the GPN script; see the following examples:

 ```
 	# this method is ony valid on odd stages